BackofenLab/IntaRNA/README.md

 ```

+In case you need specific RNA names in your output, you can provide ID strings
+for each RNA using e.g. `--tId="mRNA with GC"` or `--qId="sRNA-example"`.

-or provide (multiple) sequence(s) in [FASTA-format](#https://en.wikipedia.org/wiki/FASTA_format).
+Multiple sequences can be provided in [FASTA-format](#https://en.wikipedia.org/wiki/FASTA_format).
-It is possible to provide either file input or to read the FASTA input from the
+It is possible to use either file input or to read the FASTA input from the
-STDIN stream.
+`STDIN` stream.

 ```bash
 # running IntaRNA with FASTA files